medvedevgroup/ESSCompress/README.md

 	   -c                Verify correctness after compression.
 This checks that all the distinct k-mers in the input file appears exactly once in compressed file.
 K-mers and their reverse complements are treated as equal by ESS.
 	   -h                Print this help.
 	   -V                Print version number.
+	   -t 		     Output as ".kff" file.
+If input is a ".kff" file that uses minimizer based encoding, then output ".kff" is also minimizer based.

 The output of essCompress is a [spectrum-preserving string set](http://doi.org/10.1007/978-3-030-45257-5_10) representation of the input file.
 In other words, the output file does not contain any duplicate k-mers and the k-mers it contains are exactly the distinct k-mers in the input.
 A k-mer and its reverse complement are treated as equal by ESS.
 To decompress, run `essDecompress [filename.essc]`, where *filename.essc* is the file output by essCompress.